 Many centers now use newer types of external radiation therapy, which can target the tumor more precisely.
 This lowers the doses that surrounding normal tissues get, which may help reduce side effects.

-Some of the side effects of EBRT will go away after a short while and are usually not serious.
+Some of the side effects of EBRT tend to go away after a short while and are usually not serious.
 Short-term problems might include effects on skin areas that receive radiation, which can range from mild sunburn-like changes and hair loss to more severe skin reactions.

 More importantly, EBRT can damage nearby normal body tissues.
 This might eventually lead to cataracts (clouding of the lens of the eye) and damage to the retina or optic nerve, which could reduce vision.
 Radiation can also slow the growth of bones and other tissues near the eye, which can affect the way the area around the eye looks over time.